Woman allegedly convinced husband he had Alzheimer’s, stole $600K from him - NewsBreak

 Police allege Marino forged her husband’s signature on legal documents and checks before depositing the funds into a secret bank account.
 To cover her tracks, Marino allegedly told police she had convinced her husband that he had Alzheimer’s disease.

 “She believed that convincing him that he had Alzheimer’s disease would prevent him from going to the bank, ultimately, to discover the low balances on his accounts,” Capt.
-Joseph M. Murgo said, according to the Patch .
+Joseph M. Murgo said, according to Patch.Greeley community remembers Jonelle Matthews as jury deliberates Steve Pankey murder trial

 The investigation also revealed that Marino had a friend notarize a legal document that granted her power of attorney for her husband, Murgo said.